How to Write a Complaint Letter to AT&T

 Dear Randall Stephenson,

 To start, my family and I have been loyal Verizon customers for years.
-I was first introduced to AT&T’s incompetence through all of the dropped calls between my husband and I. I moved to go to school in LA and Verizon could no longer cover my area and I was forced to sign up with AT&T.
+I was first introduced to AT&T’s incompetence through all of the dropped calls between my husband and me.
+I moved to go to school in LA, and Verizon could no longer cover my area, and I was forced to sign up with AT&T.

-I then received a letter stating that I owed $148 or my service would be cancelled on December 9th, 2009!!!
-I called on December 8th, 2009 and spoke to someone.
-She said the automatic payment would not come out until December 22nd, 2009 and that my service would be disconnected until then.
-I explained that I felt it was AT&T’s fault and I expected them to fix it.
+I then received a letter stating that I owed $148, or my service would be canceled on December 9th, 2019!
+I called on December 8th, 2019, and spoke to someone.
+She said the automatic payment would not come out until December 22nd, 2019 and that my service would be disconnected until then.
+I explained that I felt it was AT&T’s fault, and I expected them to fix it.
 She said there was nothing she could do.
-I spoke with her supervisor who did not give her name when answering the phone and was incredibly rude to me.
+I spoke with her supervisor, who did not give her name when answering the phone and was incredibly rude to me.
 She did not offer any solutions and would not work with me on any level.

 Thank you for your time.